-- Combine orange juice, St. Germaine, and Campari in a shaker filled with ice.
+- Mix liquors.
+Combine orange juice, St-Germain, and Campari in a shaker filled with ice.

-- Shake vigorously to combine and chill the ingredients.
-Strain into a chilled champagne flute or martini glass.
+- Shake and strain.
+Shake vigorously to combine and chill the ingredients.
+Strain into a chilled champagne flute or coupe.

-- Top with champagne, garnish with a orange twist and serve.
+- Add Champagne.
+Top with champagne, garnish with a orange twist and serve.